Summer Reading 2021

-Students entering the following grades should have the listed book read before school starts:
+Students entering the following general education grades should have the listed book read before school starts:

 6th grade: Read "Home of the Brave" by Katherine Applegate plus download and complete the required discussion questions prior to the start of school.
 Use your school email address* and this access code: OYX6TF.

-7th grade: "Uglies" by Scott Westerfield and select two books from the recommended reading list below.
+7th grade: "Stanford Wong Flunks Big-Time" by Lisa Yee and select one book from the recommended reading list below.
 Download and complete the required discussion questions prior to the start of school.